Climate Governance

 Increased extreme weather events - drought

-Increased extreme weather events – high temperature
+Increased extreme weather events – heat

 Adaptation and Mitigation Measures for High-risk Issues